reflectoring/reflectoring.github.io/_posts/2019-07-20-maven-scopes-gradle-configurations.md

 ### `provided`

-We can use the `provided` scope to declare a dependency that will not be included in the final build artifact, for instance to declare a dependency to the Servlet API when we're deploying to an application server where this dependency is already available.
+We can use the `provided` scope **to declare a dependency that will not be included in the final build artifact**.

+If we rely on the Servlet API in our project, for instance, and we deploy to an application server that already provides the Servlet API, then we would add the dependency to the `provided` scope.

 | When available?                                                                    | Transitive ? | Included in Artifact? |
 | ---------------------------------------------------------------------------------- | ------------ | --------------------- |